ivaquero/oxidizer/README.md

 To keep up the updates, simply `upox` function.

-可使用 `upox` 命令来更新 Oxidizer
+可使用 `upox` 命令来更新 oxidizer

 ## 2. Motivation 动机

 Oxidizer 的主要目标

-Oxidizer is originally designed for **non-administrator**rs.
+Oxidizer is originally designed for **non-administrator** users.
 It saves your time from repetitive and tedious setups of coding environments, and it aims to provide with following features:

 - Cross-Platform (mainly Rust toolchains)
 - Minimal Dependencies & Minimal Installation